Transportation

 - “the average EV in the US now produces emissions equivalent to a hypothetical gasoline car achieving 73 MPG.” (https://blog.ucsusa.org/dave-reichmuth/new-numbers-are-in-and-evs-are-cleaner-than-ever.)

-Since the above was written, car companies have made the commitments to EVs, as summarized below by John Bales, from Forbes magazine: (https://www.forbes.com/wheels/news/automaker-ev-plans/?fbclid=IwAR1IRE8INcqBkbAmg_pqdLIMkfzlpmleAeimCfiLzgscnzPOP-7HgGDEX2E
+Since the above was written, the following car companies have made the commitments to EVs, as summarized below by John Bales, from Forbes magazine: (https://www.forbes.com/wheels/news/automaker-ev-plans/?fbclid=IwAR1IRE8INcqBkbAmg_pqdLIMkfzlpmleAeimCfiLzgscnzPOP-7HgGDEX2E

 - Lucid already 100% EV